nitratium/text_viewer/README.md

 * This project is planned to work on a Raspberry Pi.

-* This Raspberry Pi device designed for receiving and displaying messages on its screen.
+* This Raspberry Pi system designed for receiving and displaying messages on its screen.
 Messages can be sent from any device that can connect to the website.

 * PHP website will be hosted by a Raspberry Pi.